DYHARD/object/README.md

 # object

-Implementation of coursera CNN Week 3 lab of car tracking.
-Used YOLO algorithm for object identification.Tensorflow is used.
+Used YOLO algorithm for object identification.